ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 You don't have to recreate all of the roles that exist for the FACTTYPE_CURRENT, only the ones that are in use.
 ConvertFact will tell you which ones.

 ===========================================DIV50==
-The config file values for DESC and DATE are optionally used to limit which facts are to be converted.

-Some examples-
-if you want to convert only facts whose descriptions start with the words "New York", then enter-
-DESC = New York%
-notice the trailing percent sign.
-If the fact descriptions should only contain "New York" somewhere in the text, enter-
-DESC = %New York%

-The percent sign % wildcard matches any sequence of zero or more characters.
-The underscore _ wildcard matches any single character.

-To limit the facts converted by their Date, use the DATE value.
-The DATE value is always a four digit year.
-For example-
-DATE = 1930

-If DESC or DATE is not used, just remove the text on the right of the = sign, or comment out the line.
-The DESC and DATE may be used in any combination.

-===========================================DIV50==
 REPORT_FILE_DISPLAY_APP